 A foundation’s board meets regularly to make decisions that are consistent with the organization’s mission, culture, and objectives.
 You know that can be a tall order for any group of strong individuals.
 Yet, good decisions are made—most likely in an atmosphere of trust, transparency, and respect.
 How does a foundation board create that atmosphere when its members are geographically dispersed and very busy?
-What can be done to build rapport in virtual board meetings, to elevate board members’ conversation?

 1. Plan a substantive agenda